 Anime & Manga

-- Wolverine of the X-Men is constantly described and depicted as physically ugly, has a distinct aversion to bathing, and is shorter than most teenage girls.
+- Wolverine of the X-Men is constantly described and depicted as physically ugly (or at least depicted as having a rugged unconventional face), has a distinct aversion to bathing, and is shorter than most teenage girls.
 He's also got a personality so abrasive it's a miracle he ever lasted as part of a team in the first place (he drove founding X-Man Angel off the team and across the country in his second issue).
-Unfortunately, he speaks 17 languages, his powers make him functionally immortal (he's 112 years old—Which might actually help explain some of the languages), he has two adopted daughters, he's been married twice, and he's had more romantic relationships than any other X-Man, in spite of the negative qualities listed above.
+Unfortunately, he speaks 17 languages, his powers make him functionally immortal (he's 112 years old—which might actually help explain some of the languages), he has two adopted daughters, he's been married twice, and he's had more romantic relationships than any other X-Man, in spite of the negative qualities listed above.